mlr-org/mlr/tutorial/styleGuide.md

 * Comments in R code start with ## and the first word is capitalized.
   No dot at the end except the comment is a proper sentence
 * Use blanks around binary operators (=, -, *, etc.) and after commas.
+* Composite names are separated by a dot, for example cluster.task, filtered.task, bag.lrn (for bagged learner), etc.

-* Names of frequently used R objects
+Names of frequently used R objects

 task | Task
 tasks | list of Tasks